sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 The test plan for the interview is simple:

-1. In order to test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
+1. To test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
 We then just ask the candidate to prepare a test plan for the requirements.

 2. To test the candidate's ability of testing the feature according to the test plan, we just ask them to test the feature according to the provided test plan.